Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Spectrum

 \begin{definition} Let $R(z;\mathcal{L}) \equiv (\mathcal{L} - z)^{-1}$ be the resolvent of $\mathcal{L}$ at $z \in \mathbb{C} \setminus \sigma (\mathcal{L}) $.
 For $\varepsilon > 0$, the $\varepsilon$-pseudospectrum, denoted $\sigma_{\varepsilon} (\mathcal{L})$, is the set

 \end{definition} Note that the lower bound of the resolvent norm is determined by the inequality

 where equality holds if the resolvent is normal \citep[pp. 9-10]{Bolle2020}.
-For sufficiently small $\varepsilon$, the $\varepsilon$-pseudospectrum around a discrete eigenvalue appears in the form of an open disk surrounding the eigenvalue. \citet{Mao2011} pointed out that the $\varepsilon$-pseudospectrum of $\mathcal{L}_{m\kappa}$ converged to the entire region in the complex $\sigma$-plane equivalent to $\sigma_p^{\nu}$ as $\varepsilon$ becomes small.
-They concluded that this region was entirely a part of the viscous continuous spectra, along with $\sigma_f^{\nu}$ located on the negative real axis.
-Such an asymptotic topology of pseudospectra implied the existence of continuous spectra spread over an area because any point enclosed by the $\varepsilon$-pseudospectrum could be considered close to be an eigenvalue within a tolerance of $\varepsilon$ according to \citet{Mao2011}.
+For discrete eigenvalues, when $\varepsilon$ is sufficiently small, the $\varepsilon$-pseudospectrum is formed by an open disk that surrounds the eigenvalue.
+However, when it comes to continuous spectra, \citet{Mao2011} pointed out that as $\varepsilon$ approaches zero, the $\varepsilon$-pseudospectrum tends to cover the entire region in the complex $\sigma$-plane that is equivalent to $\sigma_p^{\nu}$, as shown in figure~\ref{fig:spectrum_scheme}$(b)$.
+They proposed that this region comprises entirely of the viscous continuous spectra together with $\sigma_f^{\nu}$, which is located on the negative real axis.
+Such an asymptotic topology of pseudospectra implies the presence of continuous spectra in this region.

-Although this argument looks reasonable, it may need to be carefully examined for the following reasons.
-First, as we solve the eigenvalue problem numerically, solutions not showing convergence may result from spurious modes due to discretisation.
-Even though randomly scattered eigenvalues may be true examples of eigenmodes within the continuous spectrum, they could also be spurious eigenmodes created by the finite approximation of $\mathcal{L}_{m\kappa}$.
-Second, describing the pseudospectra of $\mathcal{L}_{m\kappa}$ as proximity to the spectrum is valid only if $R(z;\mathcal{L}_{m\kappa})$ is normal and the equality in \eqref{resolvdist} holds true. \citet{Bolle2020} concluded that the resolvent is selectively non-normal in a frequency band where $\sigma_p^{\nu}$ is located, meaning that $R(z;\mathcal{L}_{m\kappa})$ can take a large value even if $z$ is not actually near $\sigma(\mathcal{L}_{m\kappa})$.
+Although this argument appears reasonable, it requires careful examination for the following reasons.
+Firstly, as we numerically solve the eigenvalue problem, solutions that do not exhibit convergence may result from spurious modes due to discretisation.
+While randomly scattered eigenvalues may be true examples of eigenmodes within the continuous spectrum, they can also be spurious eigenmodes created by the disretised approximation of $\mathcal{L}_{m\kappa}^{\nu}$.
+Secondly, describing the pseudospectra of $\mathcal{L}_{m\kappa}^{\nu}$ as proximity to the spectrum is valid only if $R(z;\mathcal{L}_{m\kappa})$ is normal and the equality in \eqref{resolvdist} holds.
+According to \citet{Bolle2020}, the resolvent is selectively non-normal in a frequency band where $\sigma_p^{\nu}$ is located, meaning that $R(z;\mathcal{L}_{m\kappa})$ can take a large value even if $z$ is not actually close to $\sigma(\mathcal{L}_{m\kappa})$.
+Lastly, for the sake of rigour, the shape of the potential spectrum, as depicted in the schematic in figure \ref{fig:spectrum_scheme}$(b)$, should be considered suggestive.
+This is because, to the best of our knowledge, its presence has only been numerically proposed in the discretised problem with increasing $M$ (i.e., $\mathsfbi{L}_{m\kappa}^{\nu}$), but has not been analytically verified in the original problem (i.e., $\mathcal{L}_{m\kappa}^{\nu}$).
+It should be noted that in the present study, we premise the analytic presence of the potential spectrum as depicted in figure \ref{fig:spectrum_scheme}$(b)$, so that numerical eigenvalues found on the $\varepsilon$-pseudospectrum of $\mathsfbi{L}_{m\kappa}^{\nu}$ in the limit of $\varepsilon \rightarrow 0$ with a sufficiently large value of $M$ can be considered the discretised representation of this analytic entity, and therefore non-spurious.